intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 ...
 ```

-After the training, we will evaluate the model.
+After the training, we evaluate the model.
 You can check the accuracy at the end of workflow.

 ```
 6/6 [==============================] - 1s 66ms/step - loss: 0.0351 - accuracy: 0.9844
 Test accuracy : 0.984375
 ```